hannahTai/using-ionic-storage/README.md

 # Using Ionic Storage
-A brief note for using Ionic Storage.
+A brief note for using Ionic Storage with Ionic & Angular & Capacitor.

 ## Before You Start
 Make sure your Ionic project could run on browser and emulator.